ItanuRomero/sales-forecast/README.md

-# sales-forecasting
+# sales-forecast
- Sales forecasting with Data Science given the investment in advertising
+ Sales forecast with Data Science given the investment in advertising